snowplow/snowplowanalytics.com/_posts/2020-10-01-snowplow-android-tracker-1-7-0-released/index.md

 discourse: false
 ---

-We are pleased to announce [Snowplow Android Tracker](https://github.com/snowplow/snowplow-android-tracker) 1.7.0.
+We are pleased to announce [Snowplow Android Tracker](https://github.com/snowplow/snowplow-android-tracker) 1.7.0 and 1.7.1.
 [Version 1.7.0]((https://github.com/snowplow/snowplow-android-tracker/releases/tag/1.7.0)) refactors the session management to make it more resilient.
+[Version 1.7.1]((https://github.com/snowplow/snowplow-android-tracker/releases/tag/1.7.1)) fixes a bug where the `Emitter` instances its own `OkHttpClient` even when a different instance is passed as parameter in the builder.

 Read on below for: